 Want to provide a guided, in-depth learning opportunity for your students?
 Select a live animal presentation, guided trail, or a one or two hour field investigation or a combination of programs that will support, expand and enhance what you are already doing in your classroom.

 Field trips may be scheduled by any education group of 20 or more students.
-All student field trip groups receive 1 free chaperone admission per 8 students (see chaperone expectations).
+All student field trip groups receive 1 free chaperone admission per 10 students (see chaperone expectations).
+Field trips are offered daily, by reservation, from 9:30 a.m. to 1:30 p.m.
+Groups are required to make field trip requests at least 2 weeks in advance.
+However, we may be able to accommodate groups smaller than 25 up to 1 week prior depending on availability.

 For information about larger group accommodations see Additional Information section.